 I have had anti-gun advocates ask why any hunter needs to have an AR-15 with a 20-round magazine.
 For one thing, the AR-15 IS NOT a hunting rifle.
 In its standard 5.56 / .223 chambering, the AR-15 is great for pest control against varmints like prairie dogs, groundhogs, foxes, and coyotes.

 Traditionally it’s not much of a hunter beyond that.
-The 5.56 / .223 is too much for use on small game you’d want to harvest and eat, but not quite enough for medium-sized game, like deer, or bigger animals.
-By the way, there are very few states that allow you to legally hunt deer-sized game or larger with a 22 caliber bullet.
+The 5.56 / .223 is too much for use on small game you’d want to harvest and eat but not quite enough for medium-sized game, like deer or bigger animals.
+Very few states allow you to legally hunt deer-sized game or larger with a 22 caliber or 5.56mm bullet.

-Additionally, most of the folks opposed to civilian ownership of the AR-15 can’t define an assault weapon as outlined by the Federal Ban that became law in 1994 under President Bill Clinton.
+Additionally, most folks opposed to civilian ownership of the AR-15 can’t define an assault weapon as outlined by the Federal Ban that became law in 1994 under President Bill Clinton.

-Firearms safety has been drilled into my head since I was 8 years old.
+Since I was eight years old, firearms safety has been drilled into my head.
 That’s when my father gave me my first rifle—a .22 caliber model 1904 Winchester pump.
 I’ve been shooting ever since—in the Army and out.
 It’s second nature to me.

 Today, civilians cannot own the varieties of weapons currently used by our military.
-I own an M-1 Garand 7.62 mm (30.06 caliber) semi-automatic rifle.
+I own an M-1 Garand.
+It is a gas-operated, 7.62 mm (30.06 caliber), 8-shot clip-fed semi-automatic rifle.
 This was the rifle used by the U.S. military during World War II, Korea, and even in the early years of Vietnam.
 It fires a much more lethal round than the AR-15’s 5.56 mm round—and no one is trying to ban it.

-In any case, these days I use my M-1 only for target shooting.
+These days, I use my M-1 only for target shooting.
 When I bought it several years ago, I had visions of using it as a deer rifle, but I no longer hunt.
 When I did hunt, it wasn’t to kill animals for sport.
 I learned early in life that you don’t kill any animal for sport.
 You only kill an animal for food.
-Every rabbit, squirrel, pheasant, duck, deer, or quail I ever killed, I field dressed, cleaned, and consumed.
+I field dressed, cleaned, and consumed every rabbit, squirrel, pheasant, duck, deer, or quail I killed.

 It’s been said that the Second Amendment was put in the Bill of Rights to protect the other nine.
 As Fox News contributor Judge Andrew Napolitano notes:

 “The historical reality of the Second Amendment’s protection of the right to keep and bear arms is not that it protects the right to shoot deer.
-It protects the right to shoot tyrants, and it protects the right to shoot at them effectively, with the same instruments they would use upon us.
+It protects the right to shoot tyrants and shoot at them effectively, with the same instruments they would use upon us.
 If the Jews in the Warsaw ghetto had had the firepower and ammunition that the Nazis had, some of Poland might have stayed free and more people would have survived the Holocaust.”